chris-sanders/maas-lxd/README.md

 See the [MAAS Documentation](https://docs.ubuntu.com/maas/devel/en/) for up to date information.
 A few quick comments
 - An admin user has been setup, password/login are admin/admin
-- You can use MAAS PODS, but that is not automatically added currently with this script.
-To do so:
+- You can use MAAS PODS, but one is not automatically added currently with this script.
+To do so run `create-vm-pod.sh $container-name` after MAAS is up and has been configured with images.
+This will create a pod and an initial VM.
-  - Go to the PODS page in MAAS
-  - Select "Add pod"
-  - Select Virsh (virtual system) as the Pod type
-  - For Virsh address use "qemu:///system"
-  - Optionally name your pod

 Once PODs are configured you can create them directly from the MAAS interface.
 MAAS will also compose a pod for juju when juju requests a machine.
-Additionally, Juju can bootstrap into a MAAS pod allowing MAAS and the juju controller to both live inside this LXD on a single machine.
-Recall that if you are doing this to manage external hardware you will have to address more advanced networking than is currently handled here.
+However automatic machine creation is currently not working https://bugs.launchpad.net/maas/+bug/1740935 on stable branches, it appears version 2.6 in development it is currently working.

 For more information on using Juju with MAAS see [Using a MAAS cloud](https://jujucharms.com/docs/devel/clouds-maas) in the juju documentation.